 ALL applying artists including traditional, ethnic and folk

-We recommend mailing your documentation either by certified, priority, UPS, or any service that has tracking capabilities.
-It is also in your best interest to send in documentation of high quality; video recordings that are poorly lit, video and audio recordings with background noise, etc., will hinder the panel’s ability to review your documentation accurately.
+It is also in your best interest to submit documentation of high quality; video recordings that are poorly lit, video and audio recordings with background noise, etc., will hinder the panel’s ability to review your documentation accurately.

 You are welcome to apply to more than one discipline, however, acceptance in one category does not automatically assume acceptance in all the applied categories.
 Documentation should reflect work from the past 2-3 years.
 With that in mind, please note the following documentation requirements.

 For group performances, clearly identify yourself on each segment of the recording so that the panel members know whom to watch.
 For example, you might identify yourself by placement on the stage or by describing your clothing.

-Submit typed examples of recent work along with a Literary Documentation Form.
+Submit typed examples of recent work.
 Do not put your name on the pages.
-Place the last four digits of your Social Security number in the upper right corner of each page.
-Number pages consecutively and do not staple the pages.
 Prose writers may submit up to 40 pages of typed manuscript.
-These should not be bound in manuscripts or books.
 Poets submit up to 40 pages of poems in varied forms.

-Instrumentalists and vocalists submit one CD or flash drive.
-Clearly identify which tracks to be played on the Audio Documentation Form.
-Label the CD or drive AND the container with your name.
+Clearly identify which tracks to be played.
 For group performances, clearly identify which instrument or voice is yours.
 Composers may submit a musical score.
 Do not put your name on the pages.
-Place the last four digits of your Social Security number in the upper right corner of each page.
-Number pages consecutively and do not staple the pages
+Number pages consecutively.

 We recommend that at least one of the stories be of your own creation and not an adaptation of a well-known folk tale or story.